green-party-dublin-central/nh-web/site/content/post/leydens-lrd.md

 Last day for observations is Tuesday 4th of April 2023.

-A guide to making a planning observation can be found [here](https://neasahourigan.com/post/planning-observation/).
+A guide to making a planning observation can be found at [neasahourigan.com/observation](https://neasahourigan.com/post/planning-observation/).

 Please get in contact with any queries at [neasa.hourigan@oireachtas.ie](mailto:neasa.hourigan@oireachtas.ie?subject=Application%20for%20Leydens%20site%20on%20Richmond%20Road&body=Dear%20Neasa%2C%0D%0A%0D%0A)